How to find a talent manager or Talent agent

 This article was written to help beginner, and intermediate hosts, personalities, experts, influencers, & entertainers find their path in the industry.
-It's full of advice, facts, opinions, and towards the end, I even provide a list of talent agencies and managers.
-Be sure to leave a comment if you have any questions or contact me through my website Here!
+It's full of advice, facts, opinions, and towards the end, I even provide a list of talent agencies and talent managers.
+Be sure to leave a comment if you have any questions or contact me.

 How do you get representation?
 Many artists find themselves asking this question.
 It's a question that comes up time and time again.
 You may be thinking I don't need a talent manager.
 I need an agent!
 That's right, you do need an agent.
 But more importantly, you need someone in your corner, and you need to understand the difference between a talent manager and an agent.